 Final Expense Insurance: The Basics

-That depends.
-If you already have term or whole life insurance, your loved ones can use your existing policy to pay final expenses.
-If you have term life insurance and you outlive the policy term, you may want to consider final expense insurance at that point.
+The answer to that question will vary from person to person.
+Do you already have term or whole life insurance?
+If you do, that policy can help your loved ones pay for final expenses.
+However, if you have term life insurance and you outlive the policy term, it’s a different story.
+In that case, you may want to consider final expense insurance.

-Alternatively, if your family will have plenty of assets to work with when you die, you could use what’s called “self-insurance.”
+Alternatively, maybe your family will have plenty of assets to work with when you die.
+In that case, you could use what’s called “self-insurance.”
 “Self-insurance” is one of those terms that sounds more complicated than it is.
 To self-insure is just to use your own money rather than use a life insurance payout.

 Could your family self-insure for your final expenses?
-It’s a good idea to figure around $10,000 for the funeral expenses, but will you also want a catered party after the memorial service?
-A trip to a faraway land to scatter your ashes?
-Will you leave big bills behind?
-If you answered “yes” to any of those questions, consider springing for final expense insurance.
-And it’s probably best not to count on the lump sum death payment from Social Security to pick up the slack.
+It’s a good idea to assume around $10,000 for funeral expenses.
+But don’t forget to take into account whether you will want a catered party after the service.
+Or perhaps a trip abroad to scatter your ashes.
+Maybe you’ll end up leaving big bills behind.
+If situations like these sound like your situation, you may want to consider springing for final expense insurance.
+Additionally, it’s probably best not to count on the lump sum death payment from Social Security to pick up the slack.
 It’s only $255.

-That depends on your age, and there’s no delicate way to say this.
-The older you are, the higher your premiums will be.
-That’s because the insurance company takes on more risk when insuring older folks, given the fact that they’re statistically closer to death.
-If you buy final expense insurance when you’re 45, you’ll pay less each month than if you wait until you’re 75.
+The exact cost of your final expense insurance will depend on your age.
+Unfortunately, the older you are, the larger the premiums.
+This is because insurance companies take on more risk when insuring older folks, given the fact that they’re statistically closer to death.
+If you buy final expense insurance when you’re 45, you’ll pay less each month than if you wait to purchase until you’re 75.

 You certainly can, and some people do.
-This approach has advantages and disadvantages.
-When you pre-pay for your funeral, you get to personalize it to your taste.
+This approach does have its pros and cons.
+When you pre-pay for your funeral, you get to personalize it.
 You can grill different funeral directors until you find one you love.
 You can pick out the perfect casket and the choicest plot in the cemetery.
-Another advantage of pre-paying is that it will most likely prompt you to talk your choices over with loved ones, leaving them more confident that they know your wishes.
+Plus, pre-paying will more likely prompt you to talk to your loved ones about your choices.
+This may give both parties more peace of mind.

 The disadvantage of pre-payment is that it’s less flexible than burial insurance.
-Will you or your family be able to get a refund if your funeral plans change?
-Will you lose the money you pre-paid if you move to a different area?
-What happens if the funeral parlor goes out of business?
-With final expense insurance, your surviving relatives will receive a payout they can spend anywhere.
-If you go with final expense insurance instead of pre-payment, you have less control, but your family has more flexibility.
-The choice is yours.
+If your funeral plans change or you move, you and your family may not get that money back.
+Even worse, the funeral parlor could go out of business and you may lose that money entirely.
+Final expense insurance provides your surviving relatives with a payout they can spend anywhere.
+You have less control, but your family has more flexibility.

 If you want to leave a clear indication of your wishes without necessarily locking in the funeral home, you could always combine burial insurance with a document stating your preferences.
 Kept wherever you keep your will (you have a will, right?), this document would cover issues like burial vs. cremation, open vs. closed casket. etc.